josmarcristello/Zotero-Material-Dark-Theme/README.md

 - Using darker colors <code>#121212</code> instead of <code>#323234</code>.
 Similar change for other dark colors.
 - Using pure white with opacity for a gentler contrast
 - Fixes issues original code had with [CSS validator](https://jigsaw.w3.org/css-validator/validator)

+## Zotero Beta 7 users read
+You need to set the proper flag for this (and any other) theme to work:
+- Go to Edit → Settings
+- Click on Advanced
+- Scroll down, find and click on "Config Editor".
+- search for the flag "toolkit.legacyUserProfileCustomizations.stylesheets" and set it to True.
+- Restart Zotero